tlh45342/flask-example3/README.md

 ## Flask example repositories

-Just to explain the repositries and their puprose.
+Just to explain the repositories and their puprose.
 I wanted to keep the examples as seperate repositores - the better to summon up "just enough".

 - flask-example0 - basic "text" book example
 - flask-example1 - basic example using flask_login and sqlite.